 - Poetry Basket is used in EYFS, providing children with weekly high quality poems that they can describe and respond to.
 Children in EYFS are also supported to compose and perform their own poems and songs.

-- Music is taught through cross-curricular ‘Learning Missions’.
+- Music is taught discretely in KS1 and KS2, for one hour per week.
+Where possible, the themes are linked to ‘Learning Missions’.
 The curriculum is mapped from Expressive Arts and Design in EYFS to Year 6.
 The curriculum progresses each year (See curriculum progression document).

 - Our curriculum design in Music incorporates local links with community organisations, so that musical learning is relevant for our children and can be applied to real life contexts.